-PF5 Exploration of shark abundance and depredation in the Mariana Archipelago
+PF5[CR] Exploration of shark abundance and depredation in the Mariana Archipelago

+Shark depredation is also identified as a Cooperative Research priority.
 Local Marianas fishermen regularly complain of high shark depredation events during troll fishing trips.
 Data collected from the Guam creel survey program in 2017 indicated that 40% of pelagic fishing trips surveyed reported shark interactions that included either stealing bait or depredation of the catch.
 These levels of interactions are much higher than other areas of the Western Pacific region.